yihongXU/CANUREID_ICPR2020Oral/README.md

-# ICPR 2020 (Oral) CANU-MMT: A Conditional Adversarial Network for Unsupervised person Re-IDentification for MMT
+# ICPR2020 (Oral) CANU-MMT: A Conditional Adversarial Network for Unsupervised person Re-IDentification for MMT